swchak/incident-intelligence/README.md

 - persisting pipeline run history in SQLite across backend restarts
 - deleting completed and failed pipeline runs from the UI
 - surfacing evaluation and explainability visuals like confusion matrices, feature-importance charts, and SHAP outputs directly in the UI
+- generating run-scoped knowledge-base documents from the selected run
+- building a run-scoped RAG index for the selected run
+- searching that run's KB with deterministic, LLM-optional answers and diagnostics

 Dashboard run metadata is currently persisted at: